DrCrood/EmployeeService/README.md

   - Order by last name descending.

-## Project 2: Employee Data Service Web API
+## Project 2: Employee Data Service API
 - .NET web API with four endpoints:
-  - [POST] /records Accept a string to post a employee record.
+  - [POST] /records: Accept a string in body to post a employee record.
 The string must be in one of the above listed format for employee data.
+The response contains the newly posted employee object.
-  - [GET] /records/color Returns all employees sorted by them favorite color.
+  - [GET] /records/color: Returns all employees sorted by their favorite color in Json format.
-  - [GET] /records/birthdate Retures all employees sorted by their date of birth.
+  - [GET] /records/birthdate: Retures all employees sorted by their date of birth in Json format.
-  - [GET] /records/name Returns all employees sorted by their last name.
+  - [GET] /records/name: Returns all employees sorted by their last name in Json format.

 ## Two test projects written with XUnit are included.